Set Variable Action

 .

-If a global variable is used by a Rule-based local variable, or in a Rule's trigger condition, the Rule will be marked for re-evaluation — its local variables and trigger states will be updated and considered, and the Rule may SET or RESET as the trigger conditions direct.
+If a global variable is used by a Rule-based local variable, or in a Rule's trigger condition, the Rule will be marked for re-evaluation — its trigger states will be updated and considered, and the Rule may SET or RESET as the trigger conditions direct.

 Setting Rule-based Local Variables

-When assigning a value to a Rule-based local variable, dependent Rule-local variables are automatically re-evaluated and updated (see definition of dependent variables under Global Variables above).
+When assigning a value to a Rule-based local variable, dependent Rule-local variables are automatically re-evaluated and updated (see definition of dependent variables under Setting Global Variables above).
+If the rule-based variable is used in a trigger condition of the rule, the rule trigger state will be re-evaluated.

 See also: Expressions & Variables and Script Action